langtech/langtech.github.com/aikuma/howto.md

 Playback
 ---------
+###Original recording###

-When you select a recording from the list on the Main screen you will be taken to this playback screen.
+When you select an original recording from the list on the Main screen you will be taken to this playback screen.
 It contains the recording date, duration and any speakers from the recording.
 Pressing the play button will start the recording, and pressing the same button again will pause it, you can drag the blue dot anywhere along the timeline to skip to another part of the recording.
 You can turn the volume up or down using your mobile phone volume control (most often located on the side of the phone).

 ![Listening to recording](/images/HowTo/ListenfromList.png)
 <p class="clear"/>

+If there are other images below the timeline as in the image above this means that there are commentaries on this original recording.
+You can listen to these by clicking on the picture.
+You can also access these commentaries via the main menu.
+Listening to commentaries is discussed in more detail [below][Play Commentary].

 ###Adding a Commentary###
 As well as listening to the recording you can choose to add a commentary.
 This could be involve respeaking the recording slower and more clearly, or to translating the recording into another language that you speak.
 You could also give additional information about the content of the recording.
 These recordings are useful for helping share you language with members of your community, or with other communities.